bojand/mdpage/README.md

 ## Installation

-There are multiple ways to install mdBook.
+There are multiple ways to install mdPage.

 1. **Binaries**